 Christine Stevens Wildlife Awards

-The Christine Stevens Wildlife Award is a grant program—named in honor of the organization’s late founder and president for over 50 years—created to stimulate and support efforts to devise new, non-lethal techniques and strategies and test existing products for the purpose of humanely remedying wildlife conflicts.
+The Christine Stevens Wildlife Award is a grant program—named in honor of the organization’s late founder and president for over 50 years—created to stimulate and support efforts to devise new, non-lethal techniques and strategies and test existing products for the purpose of humanely remedying wildlife conflicts and to improve methods of wildlife study.
 Each year, the program provides grants of up to $10,000 to award recipients to help spur innovative and creative research to help develop such wildlife conflict management techniques and strategies.
 With this grant program we aim to honor Mrs. Stevens’ legacy and inspire a new generation of compassionate wildlife scientists, managers and advocates.

 Christine Stevens has long been called the “Mother of the Animal Protection Movement” in America.
 For over half a century, she dedicated her life to reducing animal suffering both here and abroad.
 In the words of Dr. Jane Goodall: “Christine Stevens was a giant voice for animal welfare.
 Passionate, yet always reasoned, she took up one cause after another and she never gave up.
 Millions of animals are better off because of Christine’s quiet and very effective advocacy.”